microsoft/finops-toolkit/docs/_docs/framework/capabilities/understand/allocation.md

 ## 🏗️ Building on the basics

-At this point, you have a cost allocation strategy with detailed cloud management and tagging requirements.
+At this point, you have an allocation strategy with detailed cloud management and tagging requirements.
 Tagging should be automatically enforced or at least tracked with compliance KPIs.
 As you move beyond the basics, consider the points:

 - Fill any gaps unmet by native tools.
   - At a minimum, this gap requires reporting outside the portal, where tagging gaps can be merged with other data.